-The rates for Legacy members (those subject to a benefit formula in CERL) are set to provide a retirement benefit equal to a fractional part of the highest year(s) salary, based on membership and tier.
+The rates for Legacy members (those subject to a benefit formula in CERL) are set to provide a retirement benefit equal to a fractional portion of the highest year(s) salary, based on membership and tier.
 The rates for PEPRA members (new members on or after January 1, 2013) are equal to one-half the normal cost of their defined benefit plan.

-Member contribution rates for CCCERA members are between 7.81% and 22.31% of annual covered salary, depending on employer and tier.
-Certain Safety members, including Legacy members with Contra Costa County Fire Protection District and Moraga-Orinda Fire District, contribute an additional percent of base pay towards the employer's increase in cost of the enhanced (3% at 50) safety benefit.
-Contra Costa

-County Fire Protection District members pay 3% of base pay and Moraga-Orinda members contribute 9% of base pay.
+The recommended average member contribution rate for CCCERA members is 12.03% of annual covered salary, based on the most recent valuation.
+Certain Safety members, including Legacy members with Contra Costa Fire Protection District and Moraga-Orinda Fire District, contribute an additional percent of base pay towards the employer's increase in cost of the enhanced (3% at 50) safety benefit.
+Contra Costa Fire Protection District members pay 3% of base pay and Moraga-Orinda members contribute 9% of base pay.
 Member contributions are refundable upon termination of employment.

-As of December 31, 2017, Contra Costa County and eight other CCCERA employers subsidize some portion of the employee basic retirement contribution for at least some employees.
+As of December 31, 2018, Contra Costa County and eight other CCCERA employers subsidize some portion of the employee basic retirement contribution for at least some employees.

-During the year ended December 31, 2017, contributions totaled approximately \$411.3 million which included \$314.8 million in employer contributions and \$96.5 million in employee contributions.
+During the year ended December 31, 2018, contributions totaled approximately \$428.6 million which included \$325.1 million in employer contributions and \$103.5 million in employee contributions.
 The contribution figures also include employee and employer purchase, redeposit, and conversion amounts.